kitschmaster/rubyongo/info/devlog.markdown

 when you read rog backwards you get a sLOVEnian word, which means: up!

-up we go with sails, indeed. am only a year behind my initial predicted road map, but that's prerry good for a "sideproject" like this, isn't it :)
+up we go with sails, indeed. am only a year behind my initial predicted road map, but that's pretty good for a "sideproject" like this, isn't it :)

 anyway, it feels really good to finally have the first item sold, the first customer served. and ii actually really enjoy using the content editor and publishing in the shop.